Reaction Time Test

 How to use

-- Wait for green.
-Keep your hand ready but don't click.
-Clicking before green counts as too soon and restarts the round.
+- Hold for green.
+Keep your hand ready and don't click yet.
+A click on red counts as a false start and resets the round.

 - Click on green.
-The instant the zone turns green, click.
-Your time in milliseconds is recorded and added to your average.
+The second the zone turns green, click.
+Your time in milliseconds is logged and folded into your running average.

 Why test this